dmedri/roaster/README.md

 ## Advanced features (for developers)

-By design, the `Roaster` was for end-users and `R` stable release.
+Originally, the _Roaster_ was designed to end-users, and latest `R` stable release.
-Handling SVN repositories is a recent feature to support an advanced use case, mainly designed for developers than need special options for their work.
+Handling SVN repositories is a new feature to support an advanced use case, mainly designed for developers than need special options for their work.
 In other terms, the default is the `R` release code base, but could be changed with an option-value in the configuration file: